twfraley/JobSite/README.md

 Congratulations!
 You should be good to go.

 ## Known issues
+Big one: Auth still isn't up.
+User authentication, signup, and login should be coming soon.

 Right now the site admins can only create, edit, and delete job listings through the Django admin portal; Ideally this would be accomplished in-app, or at least the admin portal should be styled and formatted for different levels of admin users.

 Still to-do:
 - [ ] Create "save as PDF" option (or ideally a celery email task?) for a user to save their application once they're done.
 - [ ] Create user login, homepage for a user to view all of their applications
 - [ ] Incorporate Google Cloud Talent API
+- [ ] Figure out "double-return breaks styling" bug on job postings
 - [ ] Styling - less "default bootstrappy"

 ## Technologies and features: